EnterpriseDB/edb-ansible/README.md

 The `postgres` Ansible collection can be installed by two different steps:

 * [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
-* Installing the 'postgres' Ansible Collection
+* Installing the `postgres` Ansible Collection
-* Downloading the 'postgres' repository source code from the repository in GitHub
+* Downloading the `postgres` repository source code from the repository in GitHub
-* Cloning the 'postgres' repository source code from the repository in GitHub
+* Cloning the `postgres` repository source code from the repository in GitHub

 Installing the `postgres` Ansible Collection